valencik/mastersAPSC/documents/thesis/thesis.md

 As the progression of transformations shows, an identifier that becomes non-unique in transformation 1 will continue to appear in the output results of transformations 2 and 3.
 Some authors have been represented up to 6 different ways.
-Surnames composed of multiple words separated by spaces appear to be the most prone to multiple representations.
+Surnames composed of multiple words separated by spaces are likely to be multiply represented.
-The output of transformation 3 provides a reasonable list to apply additional analysis to.
+The output of transformation 3 provided a list of reasonable size to apply additional analysis to.
 There are 3063 groups of identifiers identified as duplicates in the transformation 3 analysis (and 6561 identifiers in total).

 We have reduced, by two orders of magnitude, the number of identifiers that should be subject to additional analysis.